Bashkortostan Republic Russia Travel Guide

 Routine vaccinations are important; verify your immunization status.

 Ufa holds both public and private hospitals, clinics, and pharmacies.
-Major hospitals include Republican Clinical Hospital No. 21.
-Private clinics may have English-speaking staff.
+Main medical centers include Republican Clinical Hospital No. 21.
+Private clinics may have English-staff who speak.

-Tap how clean the water is varies; direct consumption is generally not recommended for visitors.
-Always stick to bottled water or else use a reliable water filter.
-It's easy to buy bottled water.
+Tap water quality varies; direct consumption is generally not recommended for visitors.
+Always stick to bottled water or use a reliable water filter.
+Bottled water is widely available.

-Restaurants and cafes generally uphold good hygiene.
-Choose establishments which look clean and are busy.
+Restaurants and cafes generally maintain good hygiene.
+Choose establishments that appear spotless and are busy.
 Avoid raw or undercooked foods from dubious sources.

 Ufa is generally a safe city for tourists.
 However, standard precautions are advisable.